 Special Refund Requirements.
 The Google Wallet (or payment processor’s) terms and conditions regarding refunds will apply except that you authorize Google to give your customer a full refund of the Helpout fee on your behalf in the event that you cancel the Helpout, or under the terms of the 100% Money Back Guarantee.

 Recorded Helpouts.
-You may record a Helpout if both you and your customer consent to the recording.
+Unless otherwise stated in the Recording of Session policy, you may record a Helpout if both you and your customer consent to the recording.
 Both you and your customer will receive a copy of the recording after the Helpout has finished.
-Separately Google may record a Helpout: (i) for quality assurance purposes; or (ii) in response to a report of abuse as detailed below under “Misuse of the Service”.
+Separately, unless otherwise stated in the Recording of Session policy, Google may record a Helpout: (i) for quality assurance purposes; or (ii) in response to a report of abuse as detailed below under “Misuse of the Service”.
+You expressly authorize the use of your image for the purposes set out above.
+In addition, both you and your customer will have access to the chat transcript after the Helpout has finished.
 More details about recordings are provided in the Recording of Session policy.

 Indemnification.
 You are solely responsible for, and Google has no responsibility to you or to any third party for any Helpouts you offer or provide.
-You agree to hold harmless and indemnify Google and its affiliates, officers, agents, and employees from any claim, suit or action arising from or related to your use of the Service or violation of these Terms, including any liability or expense arising from claims, losses, damages, suits, judgments, litigation costs and attorneys’ fees.
+To the maximum extent permitted by law, you agree to hold harmless and indemnify Google and its affiliates, officers, agents, and employees from any claim, suit, or action arising from or related to your use of the Service; taxes related to the Helpouts you provide; or violation of these Terms, including any liability or expense arising from claims, losses, damages, suits, judgments, litigation costs, and attorneys’ fees, unless you can demonstrate that you are not at fault and have not breached any provisions of these Terms or that you are not responsible as a result of strict liability provisions under applicable law.